-He was sentenced to a 12-month community order with up to 20 days rehabilitation to be supervised by the probation service, fined £50 and ordered to pay each of his victims £50 compensation, by Blackpool magistrates.
+He was sentenced to a 12-month community order with up to 20 days rehabilitation to be supervised by the probation service, fined £50 and ordered to pay each of his victims £50 compensation.

 Prosecutor, Martine Connah, said a woman was in the YMCA with Holehouse watching television in the lounge on August 7 when the defendant started asking to kiss her.

 She said no and he twice exposed his private parts.
 The woman reported the matter to staff and said Holehouse had repeatedly indecently exposed himself to her for a week.

 The victim said she had spent time with him because he was lonely and had no friends.

 In another incident at 8pm, a young mother was lying on her bed with toothache when Holehouse walked into her room and exposed himself.

 Steven Townley, defending, said: “You are dealing with a young man who is vulnerable and has mental health problems.